Local universality of repulsive particle systems and random matrices: Proofs of Theorems 1.1 and 1.2

-where $(\xi_i)_i$, $\xi_i:=(\l_i)^{-1/2}\int_{-L}^L\theta_i(t)G_tdt$, are independent standard normal variables.
-The convergence in \eqref{p46} is a.s. uniform on the compact interval $[-L,L]$, see \cite[Theorem 3.1.2]{AdlerTaylor}.
-The a.s. continuity of $G_t$ used for this theorem is easily checked using any of the well-known conditions.
-Since $h$ is analytic on some domain containing the compact set, say $A:=[-L,L]\times[-\delta,\delta]\subset \C$, $\delta>0$, its eigenfunctions (with nonzero eigenvalues) are analytic on $A$.
-Hence the uniform convergence in \eqref{p46} implies that $G_w,\ w\in A$ is analytic with probability one.
-Furthermore, recall that the derivative process $(G_t')_{t\in[-L,L]}$ of $G$ is a centered (real-valued) Gaussian process with covariance function $h''/2$.
-See e.g. \cite[Theorem 2.2.2]{Adler}.\\ To summarize, if $-h$ is positive semi-definite, $\U$ admits the linearization \eqref{p45} in terms of linear statistics with random test functions which fulfill the prerequisites of Corollary \ref{Concentration2}.
-However, as $-h$ is in general not positive semi-definite, we may extend the previous case by means of the following argument.
-Recall the decomposition of $\F{h}$ into nonnegative functions $\F{h}=(\F{h})_+-(\F{h})_-$.
-By setting $h^+:=\F{(\F{h})_+}$, $h^-:=\F{(\F{h})_-}$, we get a decomposition $h=h^+-h^-$ of $h$ into positive semi-definite, real-analytic functions.
-Define for a complex parameter $z\in\C$
+where $(\xi_i)_i$, $\xi_i:=(\lambda_i)^{-1/2}\int_{-L}^L\theta _i(t)G_t\,dt$, are independent standard normal variables.
+The convergence in (\ref{p46}) is a.s. uniform on the compact interval $[-L,L]$; see \cite{AdlerTaylor}, Theorem 3.1.2.
+The a.s. continuity of $G_t$ used for this theorem follows, for example, from the Kolmogorov--Chentsov theorem (\cite{Kallenberg}, Theorem 3.23).
+Since $h$ is analytic on some domain containing the compact set, say $A:=[-L,L]\times[-\delta,\delta]\subset \mathbb{C}$, $\delta>0$, its eigenfunctions (with nonzero eigenvalues) are analytic on~$A$.
+Hence the uniform convergence in (\ref{p46}) implies that $G_w, w\in A$ is analytic with probability one.
+Furthermore, recall that the derivative process $(G_t')_{t\in[-L,L]}$ of $G$ is a centered (real-valued) Gaussian process with covariance function $h''/2$; see, for example, \cite{Adler}, Theorem 2.2.2.

-Note that $\U_{-1}=\U$.
-We shall use the following result, known as Vitali's Convergence Theorem, which can be found e.g. in \cite{Titchmarsh}. \begin{thrm}[Vitali's Convergence Theorem] Let $f_n(z)$ be a sequence of analytic functions on a region $D\subset\C$ with $\lv f_n(z)\rv\leq M$ for all $n$ and all $z\in D$.
-Assume that $\lim_{n\to\infty}f_n(z)$ exists for a set of $z$ having a limit point in $D$.
-Then $\lim_{n\to\infty}f_n(z)$ exists for all $z$ in the interior of $D$ and the limit is an analytic function in $z$. \end{thrm} Let $k\in\N$ be fixed.
-We want to show that